dreamerslab/node.queue/Readme.md

 ## *****Deprecated*****

 I wrote this package before I really started to learn node.js.
 This package is exactly the same as the core module `EventEmitter`.
 So just ignore this one.
+It has been removed from npm packages.